Leonardo Da Vinci

 Artistic Mastery

 Leonardo da Vinci’s apprenticeship under the renowned artist Andrea del Verrocchio in Florence was a formative period that significantly influenced his artistic development.
-Verrocchio’s workshop exposed Leonardo to various artistic disciplines, including painting, sculpture, and metalworking, fostering a diverse skill set that would later distinguish him as a polymath.
+Verrocchio’s workshop exposed Leonardo da Vinci to various artistic disciplines, including painting, sculpture, and metalworking, fostering a diverse skill set that would later distinguish him as a polymath.

 One of Leonardo’s notable early works, created during his time in Verrocchio’s workshop, is “The Baptism of Christ” (c.
 1472–1475).
 While the exact attribution of specific details in the painting is debated among art historians, it is widely accepted that Leonardo painted the young angel holding Jesus’ robe.
 Even in this collaborative work, Leonardo’s talent for rendering lifelike figures and his skillful use of light and shadow are evident.